gmdsi/GMDSI_notebooks/docs/part1/freyberg_pest_setup.md

 **For most models there is a forecast/prediction that someone needs.
 Rather than waiting until the end of the project, the forecast should be entered into your thinking and workflow __right at the beginning__.**

 Open up `freberg.pst` in a text editor and look in the observation section.
 Find entry for the "headwater:732.0" observation.
 Note that the observation **weight** is zero.
-So, although we have included this "observatio" in the dataset, it does not in fact contribute to the objective function (it does not affect calibration).
+So, although we have included this "observation" in the dataset, it does not in fact contribute to the objective function (it does not affect calibration).
 This is a nifty trick - it means we can put in forecasts __and__ hypothetical observations even if we don't have measured values for them!
 More on this coming up so stay tuned!

 But wait a minute - how does PEST know we have a forecast and not a calibration data point?
 PEST++ made this very easy - simply add the forecasts as observations and list them in a ++forecasts section in the PEST control `.pst` file.
 Find the `++forecasts` command.
 The `++` at the beginning means this input will ___only be seen by PEST++___; if you use PEST it will be ignored.